Buying guide๐บ Live TV & Sports

 If you want live TV without a cable bill but you're not ready to give up local news, sports, and network shows, you have real options โ just not unlimited ones.
 This guide is for anyone who's done with paying $100-plus a month for cable but still wants something more than a static streaming library.

 For most cord-cutters, Hulu + Live TV is the first service to consider.
-It bundles live local channels (ABC, CBS, NBC, Fox) and dozens of cable networks with Hulu's on-demand library โ and it includes Disney+ and ESPN+ at no extra charge.
+It bundles live local channels (ABC, CBS, NBC, Fox) and dozens of cable networks with Hulu's on-demand library โ and it includes Disney+ and ESPN (formerly ESPN+) at no extra charge.
+It runs about $89.99/month with ads, or $99.99/month ad-free (as of June 2026).

 Pros